Learn more about the content we put together in our first annual AFS Global Conference, in Budapest.

 Peter Mather is Chairman of BP Europe, BP UK and BP Exploration Operating Company.
 He is accountable for the governance, reputation, and integration of all BP’s European activities.
 He has worked in trading, refining, shipping, upstream gas, B2B marketing, corporate strategy, and power – in London, New York, Paris and Brussels.
 He sits on the Boards of Fuels Europe, ICC UK, the Royal Opera House and British Museum Advisory Boards, the CBI President’s Committee, and the BP Pension Fund.
 Peter has an MA (Oxford), an MBA (INSEAD) and an Honorary Fellowship (King’s London).

-Luis Henrique Melo is a professor of biology of the State of Paraíba in Brazil, and the study abroad coordinator of the Gira Mundo Program, which promotes diversity and inclusion by sponsoring Brazilian students to participate in intercultural exchanges.
-Luis graduated in biology at the Federal University of Paraíba and holds a Masters degree in Environmental Management and Development.
+Luis Henrique Melo is the Coordinator of the Gira Mundo Program, which promotes diversity and inclusion by sponsoring Brazilian students to participate in intercultural exchanges.
+Luis is also a professor of biology, graduated from the Federal University of Paraíba and holds a Masters degree in Environmental Management and Development.
 He also studied Education and Vocational Training at the Häme University of Applied Sciences in Finland.

 Kira Mendez is Director of Lehigh University’s Iacocca Institute, which creates transformative experiences that challenge and empower the next generation of global leaders.
 The Institute hosts innovative programs at the high school, university, and young professional levels.
 Kira joined Lehigh after 30 years in strategy consulting and is a former partner of The Bridgespan Group, where she worked with NGOs, cross-sector partnerships, and large-scale philanthropic initiatives.
 Prior to Bridgespan, Kira spent 20 years advising owners and investors of privately held companies and new ventures.
 Kira holds an MBA from Harvard Business School and engineering degrees from Lehigh University (BSEE) and Rensselaer Polytechnic Institute (MSEE).